Intrinsic Mirror Symmetry: Introduction

+with $\alpha_{pqr}\in S_I=\kk[P]/I$ as before.
+Typically, we take $P$ a submonoid of $H_2(X,\ZZ)$ which contains the classes of all effective curves in $X$, is saturated, and whose invertible elements coincide with the torsion part of $H_2(X,\ZZ)$.
+See Basic Setup \ref{setup3} for more details.
+We write

 where $t^{A}\in \kk[P]$ denotes the monomial corresponding to $A\in P$.
 According to logarithmic Gromov-Witten theory, we can view points of $B(\ZZ)$ as specifying contact orders for marked points on stable maps.
-We shall give, in \S\ref{sec:invariant construction}, a precise definition for the numbers $N^A_{pqr}$ as a count of \emph{punctured} log maps $f:(C,x_1,x_2,x_{\out})\rightarrow X$ with $C$ of genus zero and with contact orders at the three points specified by $p$, $q$, and $-r$ and satisfying a point constraint at $x_{\out}$.
+We shall give, in \S\ref{sec:invariant construction}, a precise definition for the numbers $N^A_{pqr}$ as a count of \emph{punctured} log maps $f:(C,x_1,x_2,x_{\out})\rightarrow X$ representing the class $A$, with $C$ of genus zero, with contact orders at the three points specified by $p$, $q$, and $-r$, and satisfying a point constraint at $x_{\out}$.

-The negative contact order at $x_{\out}$ is one of the novel features of our construction, and is a key feature of punctured log maps \cite{ACGS18}.
+The negative contact order at $x_{\out}$ is one of the novel features of our construction, and is a key feature of punctured maps \cite{ACGS18}.
 It may appear strange in algebraic geometry, but it fits well with the construction of symplectic cohomology.
 We defer further discussions of these invariants until \S\ref{constructionsection} and \S\ref{sec:invariant construction}.